 Rajma takes quite a long time to cook and it is imperative to soak the Rajma overnight so that they take less time to cook in the pressure cooker.
 But if in any situation you have not soaked it overnight, then wash the beans and pressure cook them for some time and turn off the gas.
 Make the masala in the meantime and keep aside.
 Then open the cooker and add a cup of water and pressure cook again.
 The Rajma is cooked and then add the masala to it and pressure cook it for 10mins..your Rajma is ready.

 I have heard that the Rajma served in Jammu Kashmir region of India is very delicious and famous.
 If I get a chance to visit Jammu, I am surely going to taste it.

 Punjabi Rajma masala is best served with steamed rice but some have it with chapatis or pulkas.
 I pile my brown bread with leftover rajma for breakfast.
-I was in Delhi and in daughters’s flat.Once she left for work, I sauntered into the kitchen and saw soaked Rajma, which the cook was going to make.
+I was in Delhi and in daughter’s flat.Once she left for work, I sauntered into the kitchen and saw soaked Rajma, which the cook was going to make.
 I told her to get the ingredients ready and cooked it myself.
 It is always a challenge to cook in a bachelor kitchen as you have to make do with what is there.
 My daughter’s flatmate came sniffing into the kitchen and had a bowl of Rajma as soon as it was cooked.

 1 cup Rajma or red kidney beans soaked overnight in enough water